kumavale/sisterm/README.md

 ## Note
+1. Verification only WSL(Arch) and Linux(Ubuntu18.04).
-1. Even if it is colored, iOS may not support that command.
+2. Even if it is colored, iOS may not support that command.
-2. Hihlight colors are sloppy at the moment.
+3. Hihlight colors are sloppy at the moment.